 What products do they buy?

-It may seem like a lot of effort, but linking your brand fonts to your target customers’ preferences will make a positive impact on your branding and marketing.
+It may seem like a lot of effort, but linking your brand fonts to your target customers’ preferences will positively impact your branding and marketing.

 Fonts also influence the conversion rate of marketing messages.
-This article explains how font selection influences the way content is perceived by the reader.
+This article explains how font selection affects the reader perceives the way content is.

 How to Choose the Best Fonts for Your Business